Vennotius/Krypt2Library/README.md

 # General Information

+## Important note
+This README is valid for version 1.
+Version 2 has had significant changes, although the basic idea stays the same.

 ## Use of TextElements instead of Characters

 Certain Unicode characters are composed of more than one character.
 Because of this, if one iterates through characters, swapping them as one goes, one could end up splitting up characters which then causes problems when saving result to file for example.
 Therefore, this cipher iterates on TextElements instead.